csatuic/cs361-website-old/_homeworks/homework2.md

 The first 4 are each worth 1 point each, the final one is worth 4 points.
 An additional 2 points will be given for correct howtos.

 ### Due Date
-This assignment is due {{ page.due }}.
+This assignment is due {{ page.due.date | date_to_rfc822 }}.
 See the [syllabus](syllabus.html) for the late turn-in policy.
 This assignment is worth just as much as every other homework, so getting as much credit on it as possible is important (don't turn it in late!).